lenianiva/Pantograph/README.md

   only the values of definitions are printed.
 * `options.set { key: value, ... }`: Set one or more options (not Lean options; those
   have to be set via command line arguments.), for options, see `Pantograph/Protocol.lean`

   One particular option for interest for machine learning researchers is the automatic mode.
   `options.set { "automaticMode": true }`.
-This makes Pantograph act like LeanDojo, with no resumption necessary to manage your goals.
+This makes Pantograph act like gym, with no resumption necessary to manage your goals.
 * `options.print`: Display the current set of options
 * `goal.start {["name": <name>], ["expr": <expr>], ["levels": [<levels>]], ["copyFrom": <symbol>]}`:
   Start a new proof from a given expression or symbol